Crypto Snack (SNACK) Price Tops $0.0033 on Major Exchanges

 About Crypto Snack

 Crypto Snack’s genesis date was May 27th, 2021.
 Crypto Snack’s total supply is 10,000,000,000 tokens.
+Crypto Snack’s official Twitter account is @cryptosnack_ and its Facebook page is accessible here.
 Crypto Snack’s official website is www.cryptosnacks.org.
-Crypto Snack’s official Twitter account is @cryptosnack_ and its Facebook page is accessible here.

 It has 3 distinct brands – SNACK Token, Green Snack and Snack Gaming.
 Crypto Snack is launched on the Binance Smart Chain.